Ruota-Lang/Ruota/Docs/1-HelloWorld.md

 The _System_ file/library has various functions that are essentially required for most programming tasks.
 One of these is the _print_ function, which outputs a sequence of text on the console.

-The _print_ function is located within the _Console_ object, declared in the first line of the library.
+The _print_ function is located within the _os_ object, declared in the first line of the library.
 To use it, you call it like so:

-	Console.print("Hello World!");
+	os.print("Hello World!");

 And that's all, quite simple!
 The full code looks like this:

 	load "System";
-	Console.print("Hello World!");
+	os.print("Hello World!");

 To run it, execute the `ruota.exe` interpreter with the filename as an argument.
 It should look something like this: